glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

 4. Increase your own self-worth.
 5. Interact with the person often to get to know them better, and vice versa.

-*As you love people with action, you come to love them with emotion.*

 ----

-### Learner Safety
+### 🍎 Learner Safety

-🍎 **Learner safety** is when you feel safe to engage in the discovery process, ask questions, experiment, and even make mistakes.
+Learner safety is when you feel safe to engage in the discovery process, ask questions, experiment, and even make mistakes.
 In an ideal setting, learner safety is a mutual giving and receiving of ideas, observations, questions, and discussion.

-Learner safety requires low ego and uncommonly high emotional intelligence.
+> Learner safety requires low ego and uncommonly high emotional intelligence.

 Where learner safety exists, the leader creates a learning process with low social friction and low emotional expense.

  ### How to give Learner Safety